What to do in Île-de-France?

 Description: Spend a magical day in Europe's most famous amusement park.

-Average cost: From €110 per person per day.
+Average cost: €110 minimum per person per day.

 Location: Marne-la-Vallée.

-Description: Discover global flavors in this historic covered market, the oldest in Paris.
+Description: Discover the flavors of the world in this historic covered market, the oldest in Paris.

 Average cost: Varies depending on purchases.